miscellane/extra/development/notes/README.md

 <br>

-Build a new container image via using the Dockerfile in the current directory, i.e., `.`; the image's tag is `notebook`.
+Build a new container image using the Dockerfile in the current directory, i.e., the closing `.`; the image's tag is `notebook`.

 > docker build -t notebook .